the-outpost/theoutpost/src/pages/places/barracks/index.md

 [![Corridor](/barracks/corridor.jpg)](/barracks/corridor.jpg)

-It would be hard to safely fly a drone into a tight space like this, so it will make sense to use a tools like the [viDoc RTK rover](https://www.pix4d.com/product/vidoc-rtk-rover/) paired with an iPhone.
+It would be hard to safely fly a drone into a tight space like this, so it will make sense to use a tool like the [viDoc RTK rover](https://www.pix4d.com/product/vidoc-rtk-rover/) paired with an iPhone.